tstih/more/README.md

 ### The Prompt

-Prompt text is controleld by the `Text`, `PromptTextWidth`, `PromptForeColor`, `PromptBackColor`, `PromptTextAlignment`, `PromptTextLineAlignment`,and
+Prompt text is controleld by the `Text`, `PromptTextWidth`, `PromptForeColor`, `PromptBackColor`, `PromptTextAlignment`, `PromptTextLineAlignment`,and `PromptTextEdge` properties.
-`PromptTextEdge` properties.
 All properties are straightforward, except the `PromptTextEdge`.
 This is used in combination with `PromptTextAlignment`.
-If the later is `Left` then the `PromptTextEdge` is the number of pixels from the edge of control (the absolute left) to the prompt text.
-If `PromptTextAlignment` is right, then it is the number of pixels from the right prompt edge.
+If the latter is `Left`, then the `PromptTextEdge` is the number of pixels from the edge of control (the absolute left) to the prompt text.
+If the `PromptTextAlignment` property is right, it defines the number of pixels from the right prompt edge.

- > You can also set `PromptTooltip` which will be shown if you hover over the
+ > You can also set `PromptTooltip`, which will be shown if you hover over the
  > prompt text and is useful for showing field instructions to the user.
  > An empty value will disable the tooltip.